The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Step 2: Improve Router Placement

-For best signal coverage:
+For best performance:

 - place the router in a central location

-- avoid walls and metal objects
+- avoid thick walls and metal objects

-Step 3: Check If Your Internet Keeps Disconnecting
+Step 4: Check If Your Internet Keeps Disconnecting

 Xfinity Internet Keeps Disconnecting

-Step 4: Check for Network Congestion
+Step 5: Check for Network Congestion

-You can learn more here:
+Learn more here:

 Xfinity Slow Internet at Night

-Step 5: Check for Internet Outages
+Step 6: Check for Internet Outages

-Check the Xfinity network status here:
+Check your connection status here:

 If the internet is completely down, you may also want to read: